Alternate Destination Clinics- Mental Health and Addiction

 Share Alternate Destination Clinics- Mental Health and Addiction on Facebook Share Alternate Destination Clinics- Mental Health and Addiction on Twitter Share Alternate Destination Clinics- Mental Health and Addiction on Linkedin Email Alternate Destination Clinics- Mental Health and Addiction link

-Blue background with text reading Alternate Destination Clinic
+Yellow background with text reading Alternate Destination Clinics for mental health and addiction

 The Region of Waterloo is looking at new ways to respond to mental health and addiction crises.
 The Community Safety and Wellbeing plan consultations showed that alternate crisis response models are needed in our community.
 One way to address this need is through Paramedic Services Alternate Destination Clinics.